utailab/webapp-arch/README.md

 Wikipedia defines a *web application* as follows:

 > In computing, a web application or web app is a client-server software
-> application in which the client (or user interface) runs in a web browser".
+> application in which the client (or user interface) runs in a web browser.

 But this definition won't make any sense to you unless you know what a *client-server* architecture is and what it takes to run a program in the